dougdyson/polylog/README.md

 * What lecture content is resonating?
 * What lecture content needs attention?

-These solution concepts are explored in more detail in [solution-concepts](./docs/solution-concepts.md)
+These solution concepts are explored in more detail in the project wiki: [solution-concepts](https://github.com/HatHeadNinja/polylog/wiki/Solution-Concepts)

 ---
 ## a napkin